 - the way communication is completely associated with a malfunction of the organization.
 For Amazon, the ideal are a collection of creative, autonomous teams (known as “two pizza teams” because two pizzas are enough to feed them for an all-nighter), which work closely on a topic.
 When communication is needed, it just adds layers of management and makes decision and innovation less likely.
 The counter-example is of course Microsoft and its army of managers.

 - the power of the crowds, when Amazon puts reviews online for every seller of each product, and it disrupts the old “gatekeepers”, in particular in the book industry.
 Until then, editors had a high hand on what would be published, price-wise as well as content-wise.
 Amazon changes it all and reviews are a key part of the sale potential for each object.

-I highly recommand reading this book, and would also recommend making a combo with Steve Jobs biography to be able to compare how these two great minds just don’t give a sh*t about what other people think and how their stubborness is one factor which make their companies successful.
+I highly recommend reading this book, and would also recommend making a combo with Steve Jobs biography to be able to compare how these two great minds just don’t give a sh*t about what other people think and how their stubbornness is one factor which make their companies successful.